-Kennedy serves on the Appropriations, Banking, Housing & Urban Affairs, Budget, Judiciary and Small Business & Entrepreneurship committees in the U.S. Senate.
-He is chairman of the Senate Appropriations subcommittee Financial Services and General Government.
+Sen. Kennedy serves on the Appropriations, Banking, Housing & Urban Affairs, Budget, Judiciary and Small Business & Entrepreneurship committees in the U.S. Senate.
+He serves as the chairman of the Senate Appropriations subcommittee Financial Services and General Government.

 Prior to his election to the Senate, Kennedy was state treasurer of Louisiana for five terms.
 As treasurer, he oversaw the state’s multi-billion-dollar investment portfolios.
 He also oversaw local and state bond issues and returned millions of dollars in unclaimed property each year.

-Prior to his position as Treasurer, Mr. Kennedy served as Secretary of the Department of Revenue, Special Counsel to Governor Roemer and Secretary of Governor Roemer’s Cabinet.
+Sen. Kennedy served as secretary of the Department of Revenue, special counsel to Gov. Roemer and secretary of Gov. Roemer’s Cabinet.
 He was also an attorney and partner in the Baton Rouge and New Orleans law firm of Chaffe McCall.

-Mr. Kennedy has been an adjunct professor at LSU Law School and a volunteer substitute teacher for public schools.
+Sen. Kennedy served as an adjunct professor at LSU’s Paul M. Hebert Law Center from 2002 to 2016.
+He often volunteers as a substitute teacher for public schools.
 He resides in Madisonville, Louisiana, with his wife Becky and their son, Preston.
 They are founding members of the North Cross United Methodist Church.